V-Go Insulin Delivery System

-Simplify diabetes with V-Go®
+Simplify Diabetes with V-Go®

-V-Go is designed to fit easily into your life and help you manage diabetes by combining all of your insulin needs into one simple device you apply like a patch.
-That’s right — no more insulin pens or syringes!
+Insulin delivery that’s worn like a patch!
+V-Go is designed to easily fit into your life and help you manage diabetes by combining all of your insulin needs into one simple patch-like device.
+No more insulin pens or syringes!

 V-Go supplies insulin in two ways, similar to the way your body produces insulin:

-• Provides a steady rate of background insulin over a 24-hour period
+- Provides a steady rate of background insulin over a 24-hour period

 Benefits of V-Go Insulin Delivery

-• Control blood glucose 24/7
+- Control blood glucose 24/7

-• Apply like a patch once a day
+- Apply like a patch once a day

-• More easily comply with your treatment regimen
+- Easily comply with your treatment regimen

-• Deliver 20, 30 or 40 units of insulin in one 24-hour period and on-demand bolus dosing in 2-unit increments
+- Deliver 20, 30, or 40 units of insulin in one 24-hour period and on-demand bolus dosing in 2-unit increments

 V-Go is reimbursed by many commercial insurances

-• Only fast-acting insulin used — no need for long-acting insulin
+- Only fast-acting insulin used — no need for long-acting insulin

-• Many V-Go customers use insulin more efficiently, wasting less and using less, ultimately saving money
+- Many V-Go customers use insulin more efficiently, wasting less and using less, ultimately saving money

-• No more copays for needles or syringes, saving even more money
+- No more copays for needles or syringes, saving even more money

-Get Started with V-Go
+Ready to Get Started with V-GOApply Today

 References 1.
 Harrison HC, Everitt B, Nikkel C. Poster: The Impact of utilizing a novel insulin delivery device in patients with type 2 diabetes.
 Presented at ACCE.
 May 2017.
 2. Lajara R, Nikkel C. Poster: Evaluating the effect of V-Go® therapy in sub-optimally controlled patients with diabetes: a retrospective cohort analysis on a large specialized diabetes system.
 Presented at ACCE.
 May 2015.
 3. Lajara R, Nikkel C. Poster presented at: the International Society for Pharmacoeconomics and Outcomes Research 22nd Annual International Meeting; May 2017; Boston, MA.